conan-io/docs/reference/commands/new.rst

     Create a new recipe (with conanfile.py and other files) from either a predefined or a user-defined template

     positional arguments:
-      template              Template name, either a predefined built-in or a user-provided one.
+      template              Template name, either a predefined built-in or a user- provided one.
+Available built-in templates: basic,
-                            Available built-in templates:
+                            cmake_lib, cmake_exe, meson_lib, meson_exe,
-                            basic, alias, cmake_lib, cmake_exe, meson_lib, meson_exe,
+                            msbuild_lib, msbuild_exe, bazel_lib, bazel_exe,
-                            msbuild_lib, msbuild_exe, bazel_lib, bazel_exe, autotools_lib, autotools_exe.
+                            autotools_lib, autotools_exe.
+E.g. 'conan new
-                            E.g. 'conan new cmake_lib -d name=hello -d version=0.1'.
+                            cmake_lib -d name=hello -d version=0.1'.
+You can
-                            You can define your own templates too by referencing an absolute path to your template, or a path relative to your conan home folder.
+                            define your own templates too by inputting an absolute path as your template, or a path relative to your conan home folder.

     optional arguments:
       -h, --help            show this help message and exit -v [V]                Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger              Show the output with log format, with time, type and message.
       -d DEFINE, --define DEFINE
                             Define a template argument as key=value
       -f, --force           Overwrite file if it already exists